Discover what's on around the region

 Cathedral by Caleb Lewis

-Wednesday, June 8, Lea Memorial Theatre, 7pm, Cathedral is a thriller, a family drama, and an epic journey of self-discovery.
+Wednesday, June 8, 7pm at the Lea Memorial Theatre.
+Cathedral is a thriller, a family drama, and an epic journey of self-discovery.
 Cathedral is suitable for ages 15+, and contains coarse language and adult themes.
 Tickets - www.countryarts.org.au/events/cathedral/

 CREATIVE CATCH UP